Bisinle/Bank-of-Flatiron/README.md

 Overall, the SearchBar component provides an input field where users can type their search queries, and it allows the parent component to manage and use the search query to filter and display relevant transactions based on user input.

+## Getting Started

+To run the React App on your local machine, follow these steps:

+1. Clone the repository: git clone https://github.com/Bisinle/konoha-bank
+2. Navigate to the project directory:` cd konoha-bank`
+3. Install dependencies: `npm install`
+4. Navigate to `src/data` to start the server : `json-server --watch ./src/data/db.json`
+5. Start the development server: `npm start`
+6. Open your browser and go to `http://localhost:3000 `to view the app.

 # Contact

 For any further questions or inquiries, please contact abdiwadud.mohamedd.@gmail.com.

 # License

 This code is developed by `Abdiwadud Mohamed` and is under the `Bisinle` License.